DRAGON79000/OTA/README.md

 # Note:
 - Change all the `ip_address` to the ip address of the system that is going to run the OTA server.
-- You should have a system that is free to be used as an server.
+- You should have a system that is free to be used as a server.
 - You should have the ESP32 setup with the `.bin` file in the link https://micropython.org/download/esp32/
 - To setup the ESP32, check out https://docs.micropython.org/en/latest/esp32/tutorial/intro.html